MrBlinky/avr-hvsp/README.md

 Insert 8-pin DIP devices in to socket or wire-up device to programming header (check device datasheet for wiring).
 Upload a sketch using Arduino IDE or upload a hex file directly using AVRdude.

+LED status:
+* Red LED on: 12V VPP programming voltage on.
+Red LED off: Programming voltage off.
+* Yellow LED on: 5V VCC on.
+Yellow LED off: 5V VCC off.
+* Green LED on: Both programming and VCC are off.
+Green LED off: VPP and/or VCC on.

+Button control:

+Short press (< 500 ms): Toggle VCC on/off.
+long press (>= 500 ms): TO DO

 ### using Arduino IDE

 select **Arduino as ISP (ATmega32U4)** as **programmer** from **Tools** menu